gamamo/Niches_Ranges/README.md

 - Folders and files: There are two folders, data (which contain the data necessary to run the R codes) and code (which contain the R scripts).
 ﻿
 * Data folder:
-  * "data.csv": contains the columns
+  * `data.csv`: contains the columns

-			- "species" which has species names
+			- `species` which has species names
-			- "convex" which has the niche breadth calculations using the convex hull method
+			- `convex` which has the niche breadth calculations using the convex hull method
-			- "convex2" sqrt-root transformed convex
+			- `convex2` sqrt-root transformed convex
-			- "midX" and "midX" which have the centroid coordinates of species geographic ranges, in Mollweide projection
+			- `midX` and `midX` which have the centroid coordinates of species geographic ranges, in Mollweide projection
-			- "area" which has the geographic range area in km2
+			- `area` which has the geographic range area in km2
-			- "area10" log10-transformed area
+			- `area10` log10-transformed area
-			- "region" defines the latitutinal zones, if the species range is located in tropical, temperate or in both tropical/temperate zones
+			- `region` defines the latitutinal zones, if the species range is located in tropical, temperate or in both tropical/temperate zones
-			- "band" which defines the longitudinal bands, if the species ranges is mostly in the America, Europe/Africa or Asia/Oceania
+			- `band` which defines the longitudinal bands, if the species ranges is mostly in the America, Europe/Africa or Asia/Oceania
-			- "elevation" is the elevation at the centroid of the species ranges
+			- `elevation` is the elevation at the centroid of the species ranges
-			- "higher_plant_group" is the taxonomic group, ferns and lycophytes, flowering plants, gymnosperms or bryophytes
+			- `higher_plant_group` is the taxonomic group, ferns and lycophytes, flowering plants, gymnosperms or bryophytes
-			- "family" is the botanical family
+			- `family` is the botanical family
-			- "midX84" and "midX94" which have the centroid coordinates of species geographic ranges, in WGS84 projection
+			- `midX84` and `midX94` which have the centroid coordinates of species geographic ranges, in WGS84 projection
-			- "ele"  defines if the species is upland or lowland species, as set by the 1000 m.a.s.l. threshold
+			- `ele`  defines if the species is upland or lowland species, as set by the 1000 m.a.s.l. threshold
-			- "cLat"  defines the latitudinal bin every 5 degrees
+			- `cLat`  defines the latitudinal bin every 5 degrees
-			- "source" only for tropical trees, indicates the dominance status, according to Cooper et al.2024 Nature Ecology and Evolution
+			- `source` only for tropical trees, indicates the dominance status, according to Cooper et al.2024 Nature Ecology and Evolution

-	* "dataNULL.csv": contains the columns
+* `dataNULL.csv`: contains the columns

-			- "species which has the species names
+			- `species` which has the species names
-			- "cnv" which is the convex hull simulation number
+			- `cnv` which is the convex hull simulation number
-			- "cv" is the convex hull calculation value
+			- `cv` is the convex hull calculation value
-			- "type" depicts if the cv value is the observed or the simulated one.
+			- `type` depicts if the cv value is the observed or the simulated one.

+* `ranges_ds`: This is the range map file in a data-long format.
+This data is in .parquet format and and has 2791931904 rows.
+See the code *example_open_parquet.R* on how to open this file.
+It contains the collumns:
+  			- `ID` random assign ID numbers
+  			- `x` and `y`are the centroid coordinates of species geographic ranges, in Mollweide projection
+  			- `name` is the species name
+  			- `higher_plant_group` is the taxonomic group, ferns and lycophytes, flowering plants, gymnosperms or bryophytes
+  			- `type` indicates the modelling method: ppm, range bagging or points (see our methods in the main manuscript)
+  			- `region` defines the latitutinal zones, if the species range is located in tropical, temperate or in both tropical/temperate zones
+			- `band` which defines the longitudinal bands, if the species ranges is mostly in the America, Europe/Africa or Asia/Oceani

+* `dataNULL.csv`: contains the columns

+  - `species`: species names
+  - `cnv`: convex hull simulation number
+  - `cv`: convex hull calculation value
+  - `type`: indicates whether the `cv` value is observed or simulated

 ﻿
 * Code folder:
-    * Analysis_figures_stats_v2025_10_09_toRepo.R: contains the codes to generate the figures and the results of the manuscript
+    * `Analysis_figures_stats_v2025_10_09_toRepo.R`: contains the codes to generate the figures and the results of the manuscript
+    * `example_open_parquet.R`: contains a example on how to open a large .parquet file

 * Software version: